-The consolidated financial statements have been prepared using the accounting records of the Company and its wholly-owned subsidiaries, Sysorex Federal, Inc. and Sysorex Government Services, Inc., Lilien Systems as of March 1, 2013, Shoom, Inc. as of August 31, 2013, AirPatrol as of April 16, 2014 and its majority-owned subsidiary, Sysorex Arabia LLC ("SA").
+The consolidated financial statements have been prepared using the accounting records of Sysorex Global and its wholly-owned subsidiaries in 2015, Sysorex Federal, Inc., Sysorex Government Services, Inc., Lilien Systems, Shoom, Inc., AirPatrol Corporation and AirPatrol Canada as of April 16, 2014 and its majority-owned subsidiary, Sysorex Arabia LLC.
 All material inter-company balances and transactions have been eliminated.